David Messina (journalist)

-David Messina (born February 7, 1932 in Palermo) is an Italian journalist and TV presenter.
+David Messina (7 February 1932 – 4 May 2024) was an Italian journalist and television presenter.

-Career
+Life and career

 In printed paper

 Graduated in law, he began his journalism career at L'Ora of Palermo as a police reporter.
 His abilities, thanks to which became professional at the end of 1965, are not neglected by the big names in journalism, having worked as a sports reporter in Tuttosport (as a correspondent in Sicily), he moved to Milan as a correspondent of the newspaper La Stampa, Corriere dello Sport and Gazzetta dello Sport, becoming one of the major brands of the newspaper.

 In television

-In the late eighties he collaborated with Telemontecarlo, and after with Telelombardia founding programs here at Qui studio a voi stadio and Cartellino Rosso (Red Card).
+In the late 1980s, he collaborated with Telemontecarlo, and after with Telelombardia founding programs at Qui studio a voi stadio and Cartellino Rosso (Red Card).
 After leaving Telelombardia he went to 7 Gold rush of transmission Diretta Stadio, then Play TV, Canale Italia (conducting various sports and current affairs programs) and Antenna 3.

+Death

+Messina died in Milan on 4 May 2024, at the age of 92.